These Disney-inspired Rapunzel bath bombs are WOW-worthy and are so easy to make. They are perfect for the princess fan in your life.

 - 3 tablespoons coconut oil

-- 1 tablespoon polysorbate-80 (I get mine here on Amazon)
+- 1 tablespoon polysorbate-80, optional (I get mine here on Amazon)

 - 10-20 drops EACH orange and frankincense essential oils)